Lab Personnel. |

 Dissertation: Capital jury sentencing recommendations: The relationship between mental illness-related mitigating factors and life versus death decisions.

-Current Position: Director of Evaluations, Gateways Hospital CONREP, Los Angeles; Adjunct Professor, John Jay College of Criminal Justice.
+Current Position: Director of Evaluations, Gateways Hospital CONREP, Los Angeles, LA.

 Heather Zelle, J.D., Ph.D.